 Funding Your Degree

-An Arkansas Tech University graduate degree is an investment in your professional potenial.
+An Arkansas Tech University graduate degree is an investment in your professional potential.
 There are university resources available to help with the costs of obtaining a graduate degree.
 For tuition and fee information, click here.

 Graduate assistantships are designed to support students in their pursuit of advanced degrees at Arkansas Tech University.
 Graduate assistantships are designed to provide both financial support and experiential learning to successful candidates.
 Contracted students work specified hours and fulfill assigned responsibilities, to receive a tuition waiver for up to 18 graduate credit hours and stipend within an academic year.
 Graduate Assistants work in a variety of settings at the university.
 To receive an assistantship, students must: